Support At Home 2025

 Under Commonwealth Home Support Program (CHSP) nurses provide clinical care services such as wound dressings, monitoring diabetes, administering of medications, assisting self-administration of medicine, delivering post-operative care and monitoring of general health for CHSP participants in their own homes.
 Nail care is not included in this service.
 A contribution fee of $5 for clinical care services is charged and invoiced per month

-Additionally, a $10 contribution fee for nursing services will be charged for wound care.
+Additionally, a $10 contribution fee for CHSP nursing services will be charged for wound care.
 The registered nurse will create a wound care plan to support clinical wound care management.
 Should special dressings be required, the cost of these dressings will be the responsibility of the participant.

 Under the Support at Home Program, nursing services are listed under the Clinical Care category.
 Clinical care is fully funded by the government for all participants.
 Therefore, Support at Home participants requiring nursing services will not be charged a co-contribution fee.